-A SNAP PAC I/O system can send a message as a response to an event that occurs within strategy logic.
+A SNAP PAC, SNAP Ultimate, or Ethernet I/O system can send a message as a response to an event that occurs within strategy logic.
 For example, if pressure in a pipe reaches a certain level, the system can send a warning email message to a technician.
 Or data about a process can be streamed to a computer every 30 seconds for monitoring.